The first value of the Post-Scrum Manifesto states "Shared Vision over dedicated Product Owners".

 Why having a dedicated Product Owner is bad

-Having a dedicated PO evangelize stakeholders on the product vision and making touch calls is good, but it's still a bottleneck.
+Having a dedicated PO communicate stakeholders on the product vision and making tough calls on value choices is good, but it's still a bottleneck.
 Since being agile is all about never ever maneuvering yourself into a corner, it simply doesn't make sense to enforce a bottleneck.

 The need for a dedicated PO actually indicates symptoms for a number of problems: